-- 512 MB of physical RAM - The following table describes the relationship between installed RAM and the configured swap space requirement.
+- At least 1024 MB of physical RAM - The following table describes the relationship between installed RAM and the configured swap space requirement.

 RAM Swap Space

-Up to 512 MB 2 times the size of RAM
+Upto 512 MB RAM 2 times the size of RAM

 Between 513 MB and 726 MB 1.5 times the size of RAM

 More than 726 MB 0.75 times the size of RAM

-The minimum client installation TMP space required is 115 MB.
+The minimum client install TMP space required is 115 MB.
 The minimum disk space requirement in the /tmp directory depends on the installation type you have selected.
 The following table lists the minimum disk space requirements for the /tmp directory in each type of installation.

-Installation Type Disk Space Required for the /tmp Directory (MB)
+Client Installation Type Disk Space Required for the /tmp Directory (MB)

 Admin 850

 Runtime 470

 Custom (all components selected) 780

 Instant 150